Meet Alex

 I intentionally studied all the ways of taxi fraud I could find in Buenos Aires so I could help tourists to travel safely.

 My mother tongue is Russian, in the family we speak English, and I also Spanish and some Estonian.
 Because I come from the Altai mountains, I have a basic understanding of Altaian, Mongolian, and Turkic languages.
+And my family believes our ancestors came from Scotland!
+Latha math!

 One of my favorite activities is to study common traces in different languages.
+For example, the word safari came to English from Swahili, but to Swahili it came from Arabic, where safar simply means "travel".

 Iguazu Falls